willmil11/Nodegames/README.md

 ```js
 game.loadSound(sound, id)
 ```
-Sound must be a wav or mp3 that you can load like this:
+Sound must be a wav or mp3 that you can get like this:
 ```js
 var fs = require("fs")
 var sound = fs.readFileSync("/path/to/sound");
 ```

-The 'problem' of the loadSound method is that it returns a promise so it is not syncronous but the good thing about that is that you can just use then or await to set a callback or wait for the sound to be loaded.
+The 'problem' of the loadSound method is that it returns a promise so it is not syncronous but the good thing about that is that you can just use .then or await to set a callback or wait for the sound to be loaded.
 <br>
 <br>
 Now to unload a sound you can do the following: